mveras57/Click-Counter/README.md

 # Click-Counter
 Project from Udacity iOS Nanodegree

-This project is teached in Lesson 1 of Part 4 of iOS Nanodegree It shows Outlets and Actions created programmatically Inicially it shows a button and a label which is incremented by clicking in the button.
+This project is taught in Lesson 1 of Part 4 of iOS Nanodegree It shows Outlets and Actions created programmatically Inicially it shows a button and a label which is incremented by clicking in the button.